Shad00Z/machine-learning-compilers/docs/submissions/03_neon.rst

     :lineno-match:
     :caption: Replacing all ``LDP``'s with ``LD1``'s and ``STP``'s with ``ST1``'s

-These optimizations resulted in a performance increase of about ``3-4 GFLOPs``.
+These optimizations resulted in a performance improvement of about ``3-4 GFLOPs``.

 .. literalinclude:: ../../src/submissions/03_neon/06_batch_reduce_gemm/benchmark/benchmarking_results_64_48_64_16.txt
     :language: text